ctsit/hcv-target-sites/clinical-data-specification.md

     COMPONENT_ID        yes          Numeric identifier of lab component RESULT              yes          Result value for lab component REFERENCE_UNIT      yes          Units for ORD_VALUE
     DATE_TIME_STAMP     yes          Date and time specimen was taken from the patient/study subject.
 Date must be formatted as "YYYY-MM-DD HH:MM:SS".
+This corresponds to SNOMED SCTID: 399445004, "Specimen collection date (observable entity)."
+    RESULT_DATE			yes			  Date that result was reported by the laboratory.
+This corresponds to SNOMED SCTID: 399651003, "Date of report (observable entity)."